 For most cases, instantiating a Policy object with one or more domains will accomplish the desired effect.
-The property xml_dom will yield an xml.dom.minidom.Document object representing the policy's XML; for information on working with these objects, consult the documentation for the xml.dom.minidom module in the Python standard library.
+The property xml_dom will yield a Document object representing the policy's XML; for information on working with these objects, consult the documentation for the xml.dom.minidom module in the Python standard library.